kevoreilly/CAPEv2/docs/book/src/customization/packages.rst

 ``finish()``
 ------------

-This function is simply called by Cuckoo before terminating the analysis and powering off the machine.
+This function is simply called by CAPE before terminating the analysis and powering off the machine.
 By default, this function contains an optional feature to dump the process memory of all the monitored processes.